alunmorris/Multi-channel-wireless-voltmeter/README.md

 ## Notable design features
 * Transmitter code fits on the 8-pin 4KB flash ATTINT402.
 It should compile on ATTINY412 and larger AVR 0 and 1 series chips.
 UPDI (but not HV type) programmer needed.
 * Display code fits on ATMEGA168P or 328P eg an Arduino Uno or nano.
-* Pin saving by multiple use of microcontroller pins:
+* Pin saving by multiple use of microcontroller (MPU) pins:
   * SPI chip-enable, LED drive, negative input test mode and switch A/B detection on one pin
   * MISO and analog input on one pin
   * UPDI programming and switch input on one pin (without needing a high-voltage UPDI programmer to re-program)
-* Measuring microcontroller Vdd without using an input pin
+* Measuring MPU Vdd without using an input pin
 * Very-low power sleep mode of ATTINY 0 and 1 series
 * Very small form factors